gloveboxes/Create-RaspberryPi-dotNET-Core-C-Sharp-IoT-Applications/TIPS_AND_TRICKS.md

 **WARNING**: If you overclock the Raspberry Pi 4 you will need some sort of cooling otherwise the CPU will heat up quickly and the CPU frequency will be throttled back to reduce the temperature which somewhat defeats the purpose of overclocking.

-1. Edit the usercfg.txt file
+1. Edit the config.txt file

     ```bash
     sudo nano /boot/firmware/config.txt